Sheikh Haikel: Personal life

 In November 2010, Sheikh started a feud with Korean boy band U-KISS as they allegedly bullied him backstage at a concert in Bedok Reservoir.
 After the event, Sheikh posted on Twitter, "U- Kiss my ass!!!".
 Although he did not elaborate on what ignited the feud, he also tweeted: "All u-kiss fans were to [sic] busy to notice anything else.
 I was to [sic] busy trying to get u-kiss on stage."
 After another few tweets targeted towards U-KISS and their fans, Sheikh apologised for his banter on Twitter.

+In September 2026, Sheikh revealed that he has stage 4 colon cancer, which has spread to his liver.